BexPy/BexPy/README.md

 ## 🧠 A Little More About Me

-Outside of cybersecurity, I enjoy **research, astronomy, cryptography, psychology, philosophy, programming, and exploring big-picture questions, as well as gardening, art, and creating cozy, functional living spaces.**
+Outside of cybersecurity, I enjoy **research, astronomy, psychology, philosophy, programming, and exploring big-picture questions, as well as gardening, art, and creating cozy, functional living spaces.**

 I'm especially drawn to the kind of research rabbit holes that begin with one question and lead to five more.
 I enjoy breaking complicated ideas into smaller pieces, understanding how they connect, and working toward the underlying explanation.